 This methodology describes the analytical framework used in determining credit ratings.
 In some instances our analysis is also guided by additional publications which describe our approach for analytical considerations that are not specific to any single sector.
 Examples of such considerations include but are not limited to: the assignment of short-term ratings, the relative ranking of different classes of debt and hybrid securities, how sovereign credit quality affects non-sovereign issuers, and the assessment of credit support from other entities.
-Documents that describe our approach to such cross-sector methodological considerations can be found <a href="https://example.com/here-to-the-to-t
+Documents that describe our approach to such cross-sector methodological considerations can be found here.